Greetings from Morningside Heights!

 - Teachers may mail or e-mail letters of recommendation to the addresses above without any form.
 Letters should simply include the student’s full name and high school so we can match the letter to the appropriate file.

 - If your applicant is requesting a fee waiver, you can approve that fee waiver online after receiving the request from the student.
-Alternatively, your student can log on to his or her Common Application or Columbia First-Year Application account, print and sign a fee waiver form, and give you the form to sign and send to us.
+Alternatively, your student can log on to his or her Common Application, print and sign a fee waiver form, and give you the form to sign and send to us.

 We hope this additional information is helpful.
 Please know that we will be flexible with students, teachers and counselors throughout the application process.